flumeapp/help.flumeapp.com/views/editing.md

 To edit a post:

-- Right-click on any of your posts, and select
+- Right-click any of your posts, then select <kbd>Edit Photo/Video…</kbd> from the contextual menu.
+- When viewing the [Details](//views/detailview.md) of your posts,

 ### Captions